Careers

 • Research and assist in drafting public comment responses for regulatory rulemaking processes;

-• Develop a front-row understanding of the executive and legislative branches interact to shape U.S. policy; and
+• Develop a front-row understanding of how the executive and legislative branches interact to shape U.S. policy; and

 • Build a network of policy contacts that will aid in your professional development during your time in D.C.